kossy205/SnapWorkout/README.md

 # SnapWorkout

-Snap Workout is an open source fitness Android app designed for people who want to stay in shape but have limited time to spend on going to the gym.
+Snap Workout is a fitness Android app designed for people who want to stay in shape but have limited time to spend on going to the gym.
 The app guides users through a 7-minute exercise session and records each completed session locally on their device.

 ## It was built using the following: